psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Were under grief, shedding tears.

 I prepared myself for travelling.
-And I turned my back on the " Land of Youth,"
+And I turned my back on the "Land of Youth,"
-The steed ran swifUy under me,
+The steed ran swiftly under me,
-As he had done with me and " golden-headed Niamh."
+As he had done with me and "golden-headed Niamh."

 O. Our story is not told in full,
 Of every thing that occurred to myself,